otto-de/retail-api-hub-documentation/03_products_api/material-component-names.md

 # Material component names

-You can find the list of valid materialcomponent names here:
+You can find the list of valid material component names here:

 |Material component names       |
 |-------------------------------|